MSc Gender and Diplomatic Practice

 Overview

-Our Masters course focuses on diplomacy from a gender-inclusive perspective, along with gender studies.
+Our Masters course focuses on diplomacy from a gender-inclusive perspective and also introduces you to key concepts and debates in Gender Studies.
 We collaborate with the United Nations Institute for Training and Research (UNITAR) to deliver this course.

 You’ll learn about global gender identities and their importance in diplomacy.
-Diplomats will discover how to create gender-inclusive environments when dealing with international conflicts.
-Additionally, they’ll engage with local communities to empower women and non-binary individuals.
+You will reflect upon how to create gender-inclusive environments when dealing with international conflicts and will think about the importance of creating inclusive environments.

 You’ll have the chance to apply your knowledge at the United Nations.
 You can also enhance your employability by submitting a digital project instead of a traditional dissertation.
 This project might involve designing online campaigns on digital platforms to support charities and state institutions, aiming to address gender inequalities.